Undergraduate ECU-CRJ-DEG-2023

 Study the legal system, policing, courts and corrections.
 Think about justice.
 Majors, including policing and youth work, enable you to shape your career.
 Gain real-life experience in a criminal justice agency placement or industry-based project.

-- No dates available
+- CSP available

-At the end of the program, students of the Bachelor of Criminology and Justice can:.
+At the end of the program, students of the Bachelor of Criminology and Justice can:

 - Apply broad discipline knowledge to a range of theoretical and practical criminology and justice issues.